Sales taxes in the US is a common issue international entrepreneurs face when starting their own

 Who has to pay sales taxes in the US?

-Companies that sell physical products must include the sales tax rate on their products’ final price and collect the levy directly from their customers to then pass it on to the state.
-This means that companies don’t pay sales taxes based on their profits but rather receive it from their clients to then transfer it to the tax agencies in each state.
+Companies that sell physical products must include the sales tax rate on their products’ final price.
+In addition to that, they must collect the levy directly from their customers to pass it on to the state.
+This means that companies don’t pay them based on their profits.
+But rather receive it from their clients to then transfer it to the tax agencies in each state.

-The US sales tax rates vary depending on the state your company is registered and the type of business you’re conducting.
+The rates vary depending on the state you register your company and the type of business you’re conducting.
 This is known as sales tax sourcing.

 What is sales tax sourcing and how does it work?

-Since sales taxes are determined by each state, each seller has to check where they are based and where are they selling their products (can be retail or e-commerce).
+Each state determines the sales taxes.
+Sellers check where they are based and where are they selling their products (can be retail or e-commerce).

-There are US states that charge sales taxes based on the origin of the sale, while others do so based on the destination.
+There are US states that charge them based on the origin of the sale.
+However, others do so based on the destination.

-If your company is registered in a destination-based state, the rate you will charge to your final customer will depend on their location.
-For example, since Florida is a destination-based state, if you sell from Florida to somebody in Georgia, the sales tax rate that you apply for the final price should be based on Georgia’s sales tax rates.
+If you registered your company in a destination-based state, the rate you will charge to your final customer will depend on their location.
+For example, Florida is a destination-based stat.
+If you sell from Florida to somebody in Georgia, the sales tax rate applied to the final price should be based on Georgia’s sales tax rates.

 For origin-based states such as Arizona, the rate you will levy on your customers and then transfer to the state tax agency will always remain the same.
 This means that if you sell from origin-based Arizona to Florida, the rate to be applied will be Arizona’s.

-For, California, specifically, sales tax sourcing becomes a little trickier since every county has its own rates and the state has a destination-county-based policy.
+For California, specifically, sales tax sourcing becomes trickier since every county has its own rates.
+Besides, the state has a destination-county-based policy.

-How do I calculate US sales tax rates for my products?
+How do I calculate these tax rates for my products?